Don't Buy Great Coffee Beans Unless You Do This.

 The Eureka Mignon is a great range of grinders for the cost, in my humble opinion.
 They're a bit more pricey than the other grinders I've mentioned, at around £300 - £400 depending on the model, but this still isn't an expensive coffee grinder, relatively speaking - and they're very good!

 The Niche Zero - I love this grinder.
 One of the most notable features of this grinder is it's near to zero exchanged retention - which, simply put, means that you don't need to purge coffee (waste a few grams each time) to get out the few grams of coffee from the last time you ground.
-As well as this, it's quite, it's great to look at, it performs brilliantly, it's not at all messy, and it's a lovely grinder to use.
+As well as this, it's quiet, it's great to look at, it performs brilliantly, it's not at all messy, and it's a lovely grinder to use.

 For more options - including lower cost grinders than mentioned above see 8 Best Budget Coffee Grinders of 2020 & a Couple to Avoid.